zwave-js/node-zwave-js/packages/zwave-js/zwave-js.api.md

 export { InterviewStage }

+// Warning: (ae-missing-release-tag) "isCommandRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isCommandRequest(msg: Message): msg is CommandRequest;

+// Warning: (ae-missing-release-tag) "isMessageWithCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isMessageWithCC(msg: Message): msg is SendDataMessage | CommandRequest;

 export { isRssiError }

 // Warning: (ae-missing-release-tag) "JoinNetworkOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)